snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/data-modeling.md

 );
 {% endhighlight %}

 It could happen that multiple events have the same device timestamp.
 If this happens to be the earliest timestamp, a single session would return multiple rows.
-Duplicate rows are therefore deduped in two ways.
+Duplicate rows are deduped in two ways.

-First, if all selected fields (in this case, urlhost and urlpath) are the same (other fields can be different), these rows are aggregated by the `GROUP BY` statement.
-If the events are different (e.g. two landingpages), we rank and pick one at random.
+First, if all selected fields (in this case, urlhost and urlpath) are the same (other fields can be different), these rows get combined by the `GROUP BY` statement.
+If the events are different (e.g. two landing pages), we rank and pick one at random.
 If there is a criterion to choose on over the other, that one can be used instead.

 ### 2c.
 Final frame

-The same logic gets repeated when returning fields associated with the last event in each session.
-The only difference is that the inner join gets made on `dvce_max_tstamp` rather than `dvce_min_tstamp`.
+The same logic is used to return fields associated with the last event in each session.
+The only difference is that the inner join is done on `dvce_max_tstamp` rather than `dvce_min_tstamp`.

 {% highlight sql %}
 SELECT